-The Company has an Audit and Risk Committee comprising of Independent Non-Executive Directors, Gerhard Swiegers (Chairperson), Zanele Matlala and Trent Rossini.
-A detailed report by the Audit and Risk Committee is set out on pages 15 to 18.
-From 28 July 2021, the Committee will comprise Independent Non-Executive Directors, Danny Naidoo (Chairperson), Zanele Matlala and Trent Rossini.
+The Company has an Audit and Risk Committee comprising of Independent Non-Executive Directors, Danny Naidoo (Chairperson), Zanele Matlala and Trent Rossini.
+A detailed report by the Audit and Risk Committee is set out on pages 14 to 17.

 NOMINATION AND REMUNERATION COMMITTEE